wgmo/graphtik/docs/source/arch.rst

         - An *abstract sideffect* modifier (annotated with :func:`.sfx`) describing modifications taking place beyond the scope of the solution.
+          It may have just the "optional" `diacritic` in printouts.

         - The `sideffected` modifier (annotated with :func:`.sfxed`) denoting modifications on a *real* dependency read from and written to